Magnetic Field Effect on Dynamics of Entanglement for Time-dependent Harmonic Oscillator: Introduction

 The present paper is organized as follows.
 In section \ref{S2}, we reduce the Hamiltonian into a diagonalized form using some transformations.
-In section \ref{S3}, we resolve TDSE associated and cast the eigen-spectrum of the time-dependent harmonic oscillator expressed with respect to original phase space coordinates.
-In section \ref{S4}, we compute the global and marginal purities, which allow us to discuss the mixedness via linear entropy $S_{L}$.
-Then we obtain the decomposition of the marginal state $\rho^{A}_{(0,0)}$, which leads to compute the {von Neumann} entropy $S_{von}$.
+In section \ref{S3}, we {\rr solve the associated TDSE} and cast the eigen-spectrum of the time-dependent harmonic oscillator expressed with respect to original phase space coordinates.
+In section \ref{S4}, we compute the global and marginal purities, which {\rr will be used} to discuss the mixedness via linear entropy $S_{L}$.
+Then we obtain the decomposition of the marginal state $\rho^{A}_{(0,0)}$ {\rr that leading} to compute the {von Neumann} entropy $S_{von}$.
 In section \ref{S5}, we study the dynamics of entanglement via logarithmic negativity $\mathcal{N}$ and discuss its relationship to $S_{L}$.
 In section \ref{S6}, we calculate the fluctuations encoded in the vacuum state using the {Heisenberg} uncertainty and discuss some limiting cases.
-In section \ref{S7}, we involve a realistic quenched model to follow the dynamics and study the effects of magnetic field, quenched coupling $J_{f}$ {and frequency} $\omega_{2,f}$ on the dynamics of entanglement, uncertainty and mixedness.
-In section \ref{S8}, we summarize our results.
+In section \ref{S7}, we involve a realistic quenched model to follow the dynamics and study the effects of magnetic field, quenched coupling $J_{f}$ {and frequency} $\omega_{2,f}$ on the dynamics of entanglement, uncertainty and mixedness. {\rr Finally}, we summarize our results.